How to Build a Hamburger Menu in React

 onClick={() => console.log("click")} />

-Confirm that the onClick event is functional by checking the browser’s console for the value you logged:
+Confirm that the onClick event is functional by inspecting your browser’s console:

 //MobileNavigation.js